czi-finance/wrds_sample_code/README.md

 4. Complement the market value of equity using information from the monthly security file (`comp.secm`).
-Consider only the primary equity issue of a company: use its market capitalization at the end of a fiscal year (or the following quarter end if the former is unavailable) to represent the market value of equity.
+Consider only the primary equity issue of a company: use its market capitalization at the end of a fiscal year (or the following quarter-end if the former is unavailable) to represent the market value of equity.
 ```sas
 data _tmp21;
 keep gvkey datadate me_secm;